 3. Take a virtual trip or tour

-The government may lift some travel restrictions within Canada.
-However, the borders are likely to remain closed.
+It’s looking like the borders are likely to remain closed for some time.
 But that doesn’t mean you have to completely “miss out” on an international jaunt.
-Many high-profile destinations, landmarks and museums are offering virtual tours so you can visit from the comfort of your home.
+Many high-profile destinations, landmarks and museums are offering virtual tours.
+You can plan a visit from the comfort of your home.

-You can also create and serve themed snacks to really get in the mood.
+You can also make themed snacks to get in the spirit of travel.
 You might discover you don’t miss the crowds, heat or hassle of travel.

-4. Include older friends and relatives in your celebrations
+4. Include group-hesitant friends and relatives in your celebrations

-Even when larger groups begin to gather, many older or health-compromised individuals will remain wary of socializing in groups.
-For their health and safety, you can offer ways they can join in the fun from a distance.
+Even when groups begin to gather, many individuals will remain wary of socializing in groups.
+This may be for health or other reasons.
+For their comfort and safety, you can offer ways they can join in the fun from a distance.

-For example, ask a guest to record and stream a wedding service that a senior guest can watch from their own home.
-Or, give them advance notice of a birthday party so they can send a gift for the honoree to open on-camera.
-(Bonus points for sending a sweet treat in advance, allowing them to join cake time!)
-At a family reunion, suggest attendees record special words the recipient can enjoy over and over.
+For example, you could ask a guest to record and stream the event.
+That way, some guests can participate from their own home.
+Or, give them advance notice of a party.
+Then, they can send a gift for the honoree to open on-camera.
+To help make them feel included, send a sweet treat so they can join cake time, for example.

 It’s easy to get carried away when we want to get back to our usual social lives.
 But the current moment demands an attitude of “better safe than sorry.”

-While some restaurants will be open for indoor dining, outside venues are still a safer choice.
+While some restaurants may open for indoor dining, outside venues are still a safer choice.
 Just make sure to follow the rules recommended by the federal government and your provincial or territorial government.
 In most places, it’s still recommended to wear a mask for everyone’s health and safety.

-The government urges people to wear facial coverings when you can’t maintain a two-metre distance from others.
+The government urges people to wear facial coverings when you can’t maintain a two-metre distance from others – even if you’ve been vaccinated.
 This can happen in crowded public settings, such as: